 Electricity: Small scale electricity schemes are running is several mountain communities but as they by definition small the light may not be strong enogh to read by and is not always guaranteed to be working.
 Kerosene lamps, candles or solar light bulbs are often used is the dining room where there is no electricity.
 A toch light, with extera battries is essential.
 Some lodges have rechargeing facilites for which there is a small charge.
 Nepal use voltages, 220-240 volts to power your appliances.
 The sockets are fit both round and flat.

-Arrive at Tribhuvan International airport in kathmandu.
-Meet our representative then wel-come and transfer to hotel.
+Arrive at Tribhuvan International airport in Kathmandu.
+Meet our representative then well-come and transfer to hotel.

 Day 02: Kathmandu 1350m

 Visit the sights of Kathmandu valley with a tour guide.
 You will be visiting temples, stupas, secret site, architecture and cultural things.
 Over night stay at hotel.